Should I Sell My House? Reasons to Sell (or Wait)

 Reason #1: You Can’t Afford to Buy

-Selling in a seller’s market is great…but not so great if you need to buy another house, especially if you’re staying in the same area.
+Selling and walking away with a nice profit is great…but not so great if you need to buy another house, especially if you’re staying in the same area.
 Buying a house may be cost-prohibitive for you, especially when you factor in closing costs on top of the inflated pricing.

-Also, there’s no avoiding the fact that it has become more expensive to borrow money.
-As of mid-April 2-23, the average mortgage rate for a 15-year fixed-rate mortgage was 6.34% versus 2.43% in January of 2022.
+Also, there’s no avoiding the fact that it is still somewhat costly to borrow money.
+As of late-June 2025, the average mortgage rate for a 30-year fixed-rate mortgage was 6.77% versus 5.70% in late June of 2022.

-That said, if you live in an expensive area, you could sell your home and move to another more affordable state.
+That said, if you live in an expensive area, you could sell your home and move to a more affordable state.
 Or you might look into different mortgage loan products and options (for instance, buying down your rate by paying points) to make a move less cost-prohibitive.
+Another option?
+Consider renting a home instead of buying for a while.
+A buy-or-rent quiz could help you make that decision.

 Reason #2: You Owe More Than You Could Sell For